Israel strikes near Gaza’s largest hospital after accusing Hamas of using it as a base

 Israel says its strikes target Hamas fighters and infrastructure and that the militants operate among civilians, putting them in danger.

 More than 1.4 million people across Gaza have fled their homes, nearly half crowding into U.N. schools and shelters, following repeated warnings by the Israeli military that they would be in danger if they remained in northern Gaza.
-No one has been allowed out of the sealed-off territory, where food and water were running out.
+No one has been allowed out of the sealed-off territory, and Israel has allowed only a trickle of food and medical aid to enter from Egypt.

-Humanitarian workers say the trickle of aid Israel has allowed to enter from Egypt in the past week is a tiny fraction of what is needed.
-Gaza hospitals have been scrounging for fuel to run emergency generators that power incubators and other life-saving equipment.
+Gaza’s sole power plant shut down shortly after the start of the war, and Israel has allowed no fuel to enter, saying Hamas would use it for military purposes.

-The overall number of deaths in Gaza and Israel far exceeds the combined toll of all four previous Israel-Hamas wars, estimated at around 4,000.
+Hospitals are struggling to keep emergency generators running to operate incubators and other life-saving equipment, and the U.N. agency for Palestinian refugees is also trying to keep water pumps and bakeries running to meet essential needs.

 Magdy reported from Cairo.